Your CLAUDE.md file is the difference between Claude Code being a glorified autocomplete and a senior engineer who truly understands your codebase.

 What should I include in CLAUDE.md?

-Include your tech stack with specific versions, project structure with folder purposes, common commands (build, test, run), coding conventions and naming patterns, architectural decisions and the reasoning behind them, patterns you use AND patterns you explicitly avoid, git workflow rules, and domain terminology that maps to code entities.
+Include your tech stack with specific versions, project structure with folder purposes, common commands (build, test, run), coding conventions, architectural decisions with reasoning, patterns you use AND patterns you explicitly avoid, git workflow rules, and domain terminology.
+Never include secrets or connection strings, style rules that linters already handle, or framework knowledge Claude already has.

 How do I import other files into CLAUDE.md?